-If you are a property owner or a property investor in Queensland, it is important to know if there may be any Priority Development Areas (PDAs) nearby, so that you can determine what impact, if any, these areas may have on your property values.
+If you are a property owner or a property investor in Queensland, it is important to know if there may be a Priority Development Area (PDAs) nearby, so that you can determine what impact, if any, these areas may have on your property values.

-Priority Development Areas (PDAs) are parcels of land within Queensland that have been identified for development to deliver significant benefits to the community.
+A Priority Development Area (PDAs) is a parcel of land within Queensland that have been identified for development to deliver significant benefits to the community.
 The Minister for Economic Development Queensland (MEDQ) declares an area as a PDA under the Economic Development Act 2012.
 At the time of writing, there are currently 32 declared PDAs in Queensland.
 The focus of this review is to summarise those that exist in Brisbane.

 - Albert Street Cross River Rail

 This PDA facilitates the development associated with the Cross River Rail which is a 10.2 kilometre rail line being constructed from Dutton Park through to Bowen Hills, with a 5.9 kilometre tunnel under the Brisbane River and Brisbane City Centre.
 This PDA was declared in December 2018 and there is currently an Interim Land Use Plan in place which provides a planning framework for development within this PDA until a development scheme is approved.